 The experience wasn’t totally lost.
 There was some re-assessment of just how good the period was and how easy it would be for socialist groups to grow.
 We re-emphasised the importance of student work and being “part of the furniture” on the campuses.
-We made another sensible attempt to raise the theoretical level of the group by publishing a few issues of Socialist Review.
+We made another sensible attempt to raise the theoretical level of the group by publishing a few issues of a new Socialist Worker Review.
 But that initiative was not sustained.

 I’m not going to go into the twists and turns since the ISO and Soc Alt separated in 1995.
 Not surprisingly given the experience of the 80s, the ISO being a propaganda group was inevitably associated with the sectarian propaganda routine, and the term fell from favour and use.
 Arguably, this contributed to a lack of understanding of the importance of theory and political education which led to other distortions.
 The over-exaggeration of the opportunities for socialists and de-politicisation of the ISO has been dealt with elsewhere.
 The rhetoric of involvement was never matched by real political engagement — although sometimes this was obscured by “activity”.

 Concern with the declining political level of the ISO and the ISO interventions, led a number of people to put a resolution to the ISO’s 2002 conference restating that the ISO was indeed a propaganda group.
 The resolution was lost 13-16.